mborgerson/wiki-export/wiki/APU.md

 attack phase.
 This indicates that the COUNT register is used to calculate the actual value from the current rates.

-#### Volume Envelope
+#### Amplitude Envelope

-The volume envelope is mixed with the volume during mixing.
+The amplitude envelope is mixed with the volume during mixing.
 The volume registers are not modified.
 It is not yet known how many bits of the envelope state are used.

 #### Filter Envelope